-After the accident or injury, you will have to file a report with your employer within 30 days of:
+After a work related injury, the injured worker must file a report within 30 days of:

-- a doctor’s determination that you cannot return to work.
+- a doctor’s determination that they cannot return to work.

 Your employer will typically ask you to fill out a First Report of Injury form, which they will then send to the insurance company.
 However, you should always follow up to make sure that this has been done.
-If your employer hasn’t reported your injury to their insurance carrier, contact the Bureau of Employee Assistance and Ombudsman to identify the insurance carrier and report the injury yourself.
+If your employer hasn’t reported your injury to their insurance company, contact the workers compensation board (known in Florida as the Bureau of Employee Assistance and Ombudsman) to identify the insurance carrier and report the injury yourself.